cherose-sem/UFO_Compilation/Blog/README.md

 ### IV.
 Conclusion

-> _Andreas_
+There are no exceptions on unexpected system failure.
+We could always plan for flawless perfect system, but the assurance that nothing will go wrong over time is very naive.
+And the consequences of having the customers/users deal with a failing system from time to time is a big no, no for the business!
+There are SPM tools which can provide the awareness for the developers/operators about the system's performance.
+It can be costly effective to spice up the system with SPM tools rather than even more expensive resolving performance issues and lost customers due to product's dissatisfaction.

 ### V. Outlook Discussion

  A system monitoring will give operators an opportunity of monitoring performance of the system in real-time, and prevent additional system breakdown.
+Given that SPM is important and all the IT professionals in the field thinks that it should be done as early as possible in the development cycle, it still gives us an open question of — can it be added later in the process, at least right before production?

+ One responder — former student at the same course — thinks that it should be done later in the process, and the same as when we did it during this semester period.

 ***